blockchainamm/Dorian_scale_synth/README.md

 466.1638\
 523.2511

-The frequencies in Hz of descending notes for C4 in the dorian scale\
+The frequencies in Hz (Hertz) of descending notes for C4 in the dorian scale\
 523.2511\
 466.1638\
 440.0\